JE-MacDonald/AutomatedTheoremProver/README.md

 Output:

 	If F is valid, VALID.
-	If F is invalid, the program may terminate or run forever.
+	If F is invalid, the program may terminate with INVALID or run forever.

 Input formatting: